Smuggler Cove Marine Provincial Park

-The Smuggler Cove Marine Provincial Park draws many boaters and sightseers every year to the protected cove.
+Smuggler Cove is a small, picturesque all-weather anchorage on the south side of Sechelt Peninsula near Secret Cove.
+The park provides opportunities for hiking, swimming, kayaking and picnicking.
+The park draws many boaters and sightseers every year to the protected cove.
 Many come to explore the many bays of the area, rock cliffs and beach areas.
 The marine park is considered a wetland park so there are some very sensitive ecological areas along the path designed to protect the ecosystem.
-Please stay on walking paths and have dogs leashed.